 My articles have appeared in PAGE Magazine, Net Magazine, 8 Faces magazine, and the Typekit blog.
-I’m also the author of the Web Fonts Performance chapter in Smashing Book 5.
+I’m also the author of the Webfont Handbook, and co-author of Smashing Book 5.

 Net Magazine: CSS font loading API

 I wrote a short introduction to the CSS font loading API for the April 2017 issue of Net Magazine.
 The article highlights the most useful parts of the API and how it can be used to load web fonts asynchronously.

 It’s still possible to back order the April 2017 issue of Net Magazine.

 The Web Performance Calendar is a recurring advent calendar focused on web performance.
 I wrote an article on loading web fonts asynchronously for the 2016 calendar.
 The article concisely describes why web font performance matters, and how to use Font Face Observer to get the best possible performance and user experience.

 April 13, 2016

 Web font loading may seem complicated, but it is actually quite simple if you follow some simple font loading patterns.
 By combining patterns you can create custom font loading behaviours that work in all browsers.
 Continue reading…